Ajmer rape case: Timeline

 The known timeline of the Ajmer rape scandal begins in 1990.
-Among the victims was a Class 12 student at Savitri School, who aspired to join the Congress party.
+Among the victims was a Class 12 student at Sophia Senior Secondary School, who aspired to join the Congress party.
 She was introduced to Nafees and Farooq Chishti by an acquaintance who assured her that they were influential and could help her achieve her political ambitions.

 According to her testimony, documented in a 2003 Supreme Court judgment, she was groomed, sexually assaulted, and subsequently blackmailed by the Chishti duo.
 They coerced her into bringing other young women into their circle, often under the guise of helping them join the Congress.
 Nafees and Farooq gained her trust by offering her a lift in their van and promising to discuss her entry into the party.
 Instead, they took her to a farmhouse, where Nafees assaulted her and threatened her life if she disclosed the incident.
 This marked the beginning of a series of similar assaults.

 The perpetrators, sometimes introduced to the victims as her brothers, would invite them to "parties" at a farmhouse or Farooq's bungalow on Foy Sagar Road.
 Many of these women were drugged and sexually assaulted by one or more men, who often took photographs of the rapes to blackmail the victims into silence.

 She also testified that she and another victim initially sought help from a police constable, who introduced them to an officer in the Ajmer police special branch.
 However, after receiving threatening calls, it became clear that the police were either complicit or ineffective in providing protection.
 At one point, a gang member, Moijullah, cryptically warned her that "the game which they were playing was a game they had played long back," underscoring the deeply entrenched nature of the criminal network.

 The Chishti family, who held significant religious and political influence, were allegedly shielded by their status.
 According to journalist Santosh Gupta, law enforcement officials, from Superintendents of Police to Station House Officers, often sought the Chishtis' mediation in legal matters, making it difficult to hold them accountable.

 The scandal came to public attention when employees at a photo lab, where the perpetrators had their incriminating photographs developed, began circulating the images.
 A reel developer, boasted about the photos to his neighbor, Devendra Jain, who then made copies and distributed them to Dainik Navajyoti and the local Vishwa Hindu Parishad (VHP) group.
 The VHP workers forwarded the images to the police, prompting an inquiry.

 On 21 April 1992, journalist Santosh Gupta published the first report on the sexual exploitation in Dainik Navajyoti.
 However, it was the second report on 15 May 1992, which included blurred images of the victims, that caused a public outcry.
 The case gained widespread attention, leading to a complete shutdown of Ajmer on 18 May 1992, driven by public outrage over the scandal.